lablancas/pubsub/README.md

 Returns the name assigned to this topic.
 This was provided into the constructor method

 ### Topic.find(selector, options)
-Returns a Mongo.Cursor containing the messages in this Topic that match your selector and options. (see http://docs.meteor.com/#/full/find)
+Returns a Mongo.Cursor containing the messages in this Topic that match your selector and options.
+See [Collection.find](http://docs.meteor.com/#/full/find)

 ### Topic.findOne(selector, options)
-Returns the first message object from this Topic matching your selector and options (see http://docs.meteor.com/#/full/findone)
+Returns the first message object from this Topic matching your selector and options See [Collection.findOne](http://docs.meteor.com/#/full/findone)

 ### Topic.setSchema(schema)
 Sets the Message Body schema for this Topic.
 Returns void.

 ##### Arguments
 *schema* Object
 The schema you want to use for the body of a message document.
-This object will be assigned as the type value of the message body so you can use a Javascript Object including a SimpleSchema Object (see https://github.com/aldeed/meteor-simple-schema#schema-rules).
+This object will be assigned as the type value of the message body so you can use a Javascript Object including a [SimpleSchema](https://github.com/aldeed/meteor-simple-schema#schema-rules) Object .

 ### Topic.getSchema()
-Returns the SimpleSchema Object attached to this Topic (see https://github.com/aldeed/meteor-collection2/#schema-format)
+Returns the SimpleSchema Object attached to this Topic.
+See [SimpleSchema Format](https://github.com/aldeed/meteor-collection2/#schema-format)

 ### Topic.createMessage(messageBody)
 Creates a message object for you to publish and/or validate.

 ##### Arguments
 *messageBody* Object
 The body of the message you would like to publish.

 ### Topic.validate(message)
-Checks if your message is valid and returns a Simple Schema Validation Context after the message has been validated
+Checks if your message is valid and returns a [Simple Schema Validation Context](https://github.com/aldeed/meteor-simple-schema#validating-data) after the message has been validated

 ##### Arguments
 *message* Object
 The message you would like to publish.
 See Topic.createMessage